 - Who are regarded as having a substantially limiting impairment, even if it’s minor or nonexistent

 Keep in mind that the ADA only protects the above individuals who are qualified for the job they have or want.
 The current or potential employee must meet the job-related requirements and be able to perform the job with or without reasonable accommodation.

 As an employer, you are not obligated to extend a job offer to an individual with a disability over a more qualified individual without a disability.
 However, you must give equal opportunities to individuals with disabilities in regards to hiring, promoting, extending benefits (e.g., health insurance), and providing reasonable accommodation.

-During the hiring process, you cannot ask questions about an individual’s disability (e.g., how they became disabled) or require medical exams prior to extending a job offer.
-However, you can ask an applicant whether they need a reasonable accommodation.
+During the hiring process, you cannot ask questions about an individual’s disability (e.g., how they became disabled) or require medical exams before extending a job offer.
+However, you can ask an applicant whether they need reasonable accommodation.

 After extending a job offer, you can use medical exams—if you do it universally for all candidates in the job category.
 You can withdraw a job offer if the medical exam reveals that the candidate’s disability would prevent them from performing their job or jeopardize their or others’ health and safety.

 You are responsible for keeping information about all your employees, including medical records, confidential.
 Store employee records in a secure location.
 And, separate medical and payroll records.

 Make sure your business is compliant with the Americans with Disabilities Act.
 Consider consulting an ADA compliance expert to ensure everything from your small business website to your physical store are accommodating to current and potential employees with disabilities.

 To learn more about the Americans with Disabilities Act of 1990, check out the Equal Employment Opportunity Commission’s website.